 - a.
 Processes and decisions about employment, advancement, responsibility and reward are fair, transparent and equitable in accordance with Australian employment and anti-discrimination laws. - b.
-Employment and advancement processes consider and mitigate systemic and unconscious biases through promotion of opportunities for individuals from minority communities. - c.
 Employment decisions are made or informed, wherever possible, by more than one person.
-Diversity of decision-making perspective, for example across gender, sexuality, age, experience, qualification and role, physical ability and ethnicity mitigates the risk of discriminatory implicit bias. - d.
+Diversity of decision-making perspective, for example across gender, sexuality, age, experience, qualification and role, physical ability and ethnicity mitigates the risk of discriminatory implicit bias.

+- c.
 Information about workplace opportunities for development, advancement or reward are provided to all employees.
-There is transparency about when, why and how opportunities may be open to staff, what pay range is applicable, and the basis on which decisions are made. - e.
-Employers and employees understand their responsibilities under laws and regulations. - f.
-Personal leave respectfully accommodates the broad range of reasons it may be required. - g.
-Parental leave applies to all genders and recognises all stages and forms of parenting, including miscarriage, stillbirth and adoption. - h.
+There is transparency about when, why and how opportunities may be open to staff, what pay range is applicable, and the basis on which decisions are made. - d.
+Employers and employees understand their responsibilities under laws and regulations. - e.
+Personal leave respectfully accommodates the broad range of reasons it may be required. - f.
+Parental leave applies to all genders and recognises all stages and forms of parenting, including miscarriage, stillbirth and adoption. - g.
 Caregiving in all its forms is recognised as important, and variable in the challenges it may pose to team members.
-Employers are open to flexible working arrangements and leave allowances that support caregivers to contribute and progress meaningfully. - i.
+Employers are open to flexible working arrangements and leave allowances that support caregivers to contribute and progress meaningfully. - h.
 Strategies, policies and actions related to equity, diversity and inclusion are regularly reviewed by the whole team or representatives spanning all segments of it.